nrgsghanei2001/CPU_Scheduling/README.md

-**CPU Scheduling**

-CPU Scheduling is a critical aspect of operating system design, responsible for efficiently allocating CPU resources to various processes.
-This project presents a meticulously crafted class implementation tailored for priority-based CPU scheduling tasks.
+# CPU Scheduling

+## Overview

+The **CPU Scheduling** project is designed to demonstrate the principles of process scheduling in operating systems.
+This implementation focuses on priority-based CPU scheduling.
+This is a simplified implementation meant for educational use in an operating systems course.

+## Project Description

-Implemented in C++, the system orchestrates the execution of processes based on their priority levels, ensuring that higher priority tasks are given precedence over lower priority ones.
-This helps optimize system performance and responsiveness, particularly in scenarios where multiple processes compete for CPU time.
+In this project, a C++ program has been developed to simulate CPU scheduling based on process priority levels.
+The primary goal is to manage the execution of processes by prioritizing them according to their assigned priority values, ensuring that higher priority tasks are processed before lower priority ones.

-The project encapsulates essential functionalities such as process prioritization, scheduling algorithm execution, and resource allocation.
-Through this implementation, users gain insights into the intricacies of CPU scheduling mechanisms and their impact on system behavior.
+## Features

+- **Priority-Based Scheduling:**
+  - Implements a priority-based scheduling algorithm to manage the execution order of processes.
+  - Higher priority processes are given precedence, optimizing system performance and responsiveness.

+- **Process Management:**
+  - Handles the creation and management of processes with different priority levels.

+- **Resource Allocation:**
+  - Manages CPU time allocation among processes based on their priority, illustrating how CPU resources are distributed.